masoudfesahat/golang-air/readme.md

 Your GoLang application is now running with live reloading enabled.
 You can start making changes to your code, and the changes will be automatically reflected in your running application.

-## Contributing

-We welcome contributions to improve this project.
-If you'd like to contribute, please follow these steps:

-1. Fork the project (click the Fork button at the top of the page).
-2. Clone your forked repository to your computer.
-3. Create a new branch for making changes.
-4. Make and commit your changes to the new branch.
-5. Push the changes to your fork on GitHub.
-6. Submit a Pull Request to merge your changes.

 ## Contact